 What's the primary purpose of Google Analytics?
 To track, report and measure the activity that happens on your website, right?

-Of course, tracking, reporting, and measuring the activities that happen on your website all require you placing some code on your website.
+Of course, tracking, reporting, and measuring the activities that happen on your website all require you placing some code (in the right spot) on your website.
 You can't get very far in analytics without tagging your site.